Smokey Grill BBQ

 Maple Wood

-Maple is giving the chicken a spicy flavor.
+Maple gives the chicken a spicy flavor.
 It works well for chicken breasts dry dipped in brown sugar and paprika.

 Cherry Wood

 Pair cherry wood with hickory or alder for a rich oaky flavor.
-Pair cherry and alder wood for chicken breasts with a mild sweetness.
+Pair cherry and alder wood for a mild sweetness.

 Mesquite